Skip to content

 Investment

-A fundraising method where new cryptocurrency projects sell their tokens to early investors in exchange for established cryptocurrencies like Bitcoin or Ethereum.
+A fundraising method where projects sell tokens to early supporters in exchange for capital.

 Liquidity